rrprasan/Finance/Snowflake/Notebooks/Company_Financials/Cash_Flow_Analysis_Using_Snowflake_Cortex_AISQL/Readme.md

 ## ```AI_FILTER``` & ```AI_AGG```

 # The Challenge
-- ### Analyzing large volumes of unstructured text, like executive transcripts, is a significant challenge.
+- ### Analyzing large volumes of unstructured text, like executives' event transcripts, is a significant challenge.
 - ### Traditional SQL queries can't easily identify and summarize nuanced themes like "cash flow discussions."
 - ### To understand how a company's narrative around cash flow has changed over time, a financial analyst would typically have to: